jonathanglasmeyer/bachelor/thesis/src/Main.md

 ## LM interpolation weighting
 It has been mentioned above that the weighting between the generic and material LM can be specified.
 I experimented with different weights and compared the outcome concerning $\Delta KWDR$ and $\Delta WER$^[$\Delta$ refers to the improvement from version A to B.].
 My assumption was that a higher weight for the material LM would result in a higher $\Delta KWDR$, as keywords would have a higher probability of "winning" a decision during the search process as their computed probabilities would outweigh those of "regular" words.
 But in turn the general $WER$ would be higher as the probability of false-positive results on regular words would increase.

-This assumption was confirmed by performing different interpolated runs on lecture `human-nature-8` with a varying weighting for the material corpus LM as shown in table \ref{weighting-test}.
+This assumption was confirmed by performing different interpolated runs on lecture `human-nature-8` with a varying weighting for the material corpus LM as shown in Table \ref{weighting-test}.

 ```{.table type="pipe" aligns="MMMMMM" caption="Different interpolation runs on lecture `human-nature-8` \label{weighting-test}"}
 Weight of material LM in %, 25, 50, 75, 95